glenco/lensed/docs/dependencies.md

 ### Sources

-The XPA library and command line tools can be install quickly from the GitHub
+The XPA library and command line tools can be installed quickly from the GitHub
 repository:

 ```sh